magiclane/magiclane-maps-sdk-examples-for-android/MultipleSurfacesInFragmentRecycler/README.md

 ## Overview

 This example app demonstrates the following feature:
-- Displaying a variable list of maps on an Android Fragment.
+- Present a variable list of maps on an Android Recycler Fragment.

+## Requirements

+- Deployment target device must run min Android API 16.
+- Deployment target device must be connected to internet.

 ## Build instructions